Enrique Rottenberg: Photographic work

-The photographic work of Enrique Rottenberg may be considered controversial, satirical, manic-melancholic, lewd, empathic, alarming...The reasons behind the attraction that it causes, whether it be of allure or tension, laughter or pain, surprise or rejection, beauty and horror, are diverse, but they all seem to be gathered in a certain way under the Schelling's definition of the term: the disturbing oddness or the ominous (unheimlich): "(...) everything that being intended to remain a secret, hidden, has come to light."
+The photographic work of Enrique Rottenberg has been considered controversial, satirical, manic-melancholic, lewd, empathic, alarming.
+The reasons behind the attraction that it causes, whether it be of allure or tension, laughter or pain, surprise or rejection, beauty and horror, are diverse, but they all seem to be gathered in a certain way under the Schelling's definition of the term: the disturbing oddness or the ominous (unheimlich): "(...) everything that being intended to remain a secret, hidden, has come to light."

-But yet, everything that seems obvious and familiar becomes paradoxical and borderline absurd.
-Perhaps Rottenberg's photography is an unsuspecting heir to his film imagery, and tries to represent timeless and motionless scenes, stunned characters, suspended environments, frozen stories, as if each and every one of them were shocked by suddenly coming to light, while remaining irremediably suspended.
-But this is the face-surface that is capable of opening towards another movement and another time, unknown, unusual, disjunct: the other scene – the fantasy, and the other scene of reality.
+In this analysis, familiar subjects are presented as paradoxical or absurd.
+Rottenberg's photography can be viewed as an extension of his film work, capturing motionless scenes, static characters, and suspended environments.
+These elements appear captured in a fixed state, yet this surface presentation suggests an underlying, alternate depiction of reality and fantasy.

-There is a movement that doesn't stop within Rottenberg's work, repeated and distressing, which builds its multiple layers, all the way from the greatly theatrical to the edge of reality, from the shadows of dreams to the brutal light of the vigil, from self-narcissism to mass psychology, to find the way out at any cost, reaching the encounter with what cannot be reconciled.
+There is a movement that doesn't stop within Rottenberg's work, repeated and distressing, which builds its multiple layers, all the way from the greatly theatrical to the edge of reality.
+From the shadows of dreams to the brutal light of the vigil, from self-narcissism to mass psychology, to find the way out at any cost, reaching the encounter with what cannot be reconciled.
 In these provocations there's a struggle, away of resisting.
-Resisting the orders and those who dictate, but also the dominated and defeated; the gods, the myths, the mimicry and consensus, but to some instance of resisting to destiny itself, to all the established and pre-established destinies, even that off innateness and the indecipherable meaning of life?
+Resisting the orders and those who dictate, but also the dominated and defeated.
+The gods, the myths, the mimicry and consensus, but to some instance of resisting to destiny itself, to all the established and pre-established destinies, even that off innateness and the indecipherable meaning of life?
 Rottenberg is a manufacturer of history, because history is the necessity of life, in its differences with death.

 He is also a destroyer of illusions.
 He has the ability to distress the subject, until he reveals some invisible, strange place within himself.
 The looks in his portraits are incisive, painful, powerful, and at the end of that open crack primary helplessness looms.
 In his composition she uses eloquent backgrounds, as if what is behind the scene were the undertone of his real meaning.

-Rottenberg's language is paradoxical, whence that feeling of surprise and perplexity: on one side he's directly affective unwilling to re-create metaphors; his images are cries, onomatopoeias, moans, silences; on the other hand, he makes poetry, creating metaphors as a side effect, immanent to affectionate, self-produced.
-Always multiple and open metaphors and symbols, but also downright personal.
-The disruption of the compositional syntax, the variety of colors found, the exposed textures, the bluntness, are what create a style, and at the limit, an enigma.
-A wandering language without a country, that of an identity that escapes from the identical, always becoming: becoming-man, becoming-animal, becoming-woman, becoming-mass, becoming-another...
+Rottenberg's language has been described as paradoxical, from where that feeling of surprise and perplexity in his art comes from.
+On one side he is directly affective, unwilling to re-create metaphors.
+His images have been described as cries, onomatopoeias, moans, and silences.
+On the other hand, he makes poetry, creating metaphors as a side effect, immanent to affectionate, and self-produced, always multiple and open metaphors and symbols, but also downright personal.
+The disruption of the compositional syntax, the variety of colors found, the exposed textures, and the bluntness, are what create a style, and at the limit, an enigma.
+A wandering language without a country, that of an identity that escapes from the identical, always becoming.
+Becoming-man, becoming-animal, becoming-woman, becoming-mass, becoming-another.